SenseML to spreadsheet reference

 Multi-document spreadsheet

-To combine document extractions into one spreadsheet file, Sensible uses the same rules described in the following single-document spreadsheet rules.
+To combine extractions, Sensible uses the same rules described in the following single-document spreadsheet rules.
 Sensible uses the following additional rules:

-- For all sheets other than the
+For all sheets other than the

 <fields>